ROBERT S. GABLE

 I taught for 30 years at Claremont Graduate University.
 I have no idea why I was so fortunate to land at such a good place.
 My courses in psychology were primarily behaviorally-oriented (following what I still think is the very relevant and empirically verifiable paradigm of operant conditioning, originated by B.F.
 Skinner).
 I now have an appointment as Professor of Psychology (Emeritus).

-In 1998 I moved to Berkeley, CA, at the urging of my son who lives in San Francisco and who so much enriched my life.
+In 1998 I moved to Berkeley, CA, at the urging of my son who lives in Berkeley and who so much enriched my life.

 References to some of my papers, research grants, and a couple books are embedded in pages of this site where they seem substantively relevant.